 The Contractor shall perform good housekeeping practices.
 Garbage and construction waste shall be cleaned up and disposed of on a regular basis (at least once a week).
-Trash containers, dumpsters, and/or roll-offs shall be covered to contain waste from blowing off-site.
 If garbage or construction debris is blown off-site during a windy day it is the Contractor's responsibility to retrieve and dispose of said materials.

 Port-a-potties for human waste will be located on-site as shown on the Stormwater Control Measure Map.
 These will be provided and maintained by a local company specializing in the port-a-potty business.
 Their responsibilities will include supply, cleaning, and maintenance of the port-a-potties, and proper disposal to a facility accepting said waste.
-Port-a-potties shall be staked or otherwise secured to prevent accidental tipping due to wind or other cause.
+Port-a-potties shall be staked or otherwise secured to prevent accidental tipping due to wind or other cause and located within the controlled area.

-10) concrete truck/equipment washing, including concrete truck chute and associated fixtures and equipment;

-A washout shall be installed on-site as per the detail in Appendix C. This washout shall be used for concrete, paint, stucco, spackle, and any other liquid or washout waste generated onsite.
+10) concrete truck/equipment washing, including concrete truck chute and associated fixtures and equipment; A washout shall be installed on-site as per the detail in Appendix C. This washout shall be used for concrete, paint, stucco, spackle, and any other liquid or washout waste generated onsite.
 Note: washout water shall not be discharged to state surface waters or to storm sewer systems.
 On-site permanent disposal of washout waste is not authorized.
 Washout can be excavated as per MHFD detail or proprietary device such as Outpak or another suitable washout container.
 Discharge of washout waste in the designated washout area, foundation excavation, or other fully contained area where concrete will be placed is permitted as long as that material will subsequently be disposed of off-site is authorized.